sadekbaroudi/fingerpunch/controllers/stemcell/README.md

 git remote add fingerpunch git@github.com:sadekbaroudi/qmk_firmware.git git fetch fingerpunch

-# Checkout the fingerpunch_develop branch as a branch that tracks your keyboard.
+# Checkout the master branch as a branch that tracks your keyboard.
 Let's use ffkb in this example
-git checkout -b ffkb fingerpunch/fingerpunch_develop git submodule update
+git checkout -b ffkb fingerpunch/master git submodule update

 # add your keymap, code, etc into keyboards/fingerpunch/ffkb_byomcu/keymaps/{your_keymap_dir}